ImageMagick/Usage-Markdown/crop/index.md

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
 > :REMINDER:
-> The percentage symbol '`%`' can appear anywhere in a argument, and if given will refer to both width and height numbers.
+> The percentage symbol '`%`' can appear anywhere in an argument, and if given will refer to both width and height numbers.
 > It is a flag that just declares that the 'image size' parts are a percentage fraction of the images virtual canvas or page size.
 > Offsets are always given in pixels.